-Activities of daily living are the things people do every day, like eating, bathing or dressing.
+Activities of daily living are the things people do every day, like eating, bathing, or dressing.

 Here’s what you need to know about activities of daily living, without the confusing medical jargon.